OnlyLys/Leaper/README.md

 Leap out of the nearest pair that is being tracked.

-This keybinding does the same thing as `Tab` (Execute Leap) but has higher priority than accepting suggestions and jumping to next tabstops.
+This keybinding does the same thing as `Tab` (Leap) but has higher priority than accepting suggestions and jumping to next tabstops.

 ### `Shift` + `Escape` - Priority Clear Tracked Pairs